85: Mission (im)possible: The Certificate of Good Conduct

 It is notable that it does not include the circumstances under which an offence was committed.
 After all, these are also circumstances of the case.
 Paragraph 126.96.36.199. of the policy rules states: “In the event that COVOG [the decision making organ], after weighing the circumstances of the case, cannot reach a proper judgement and has doubts about whether a VOG [CGC] can be issued, the circumstances under which the offence took place will be included in the assessment”.
 In that context, the ruling by the Administrative Law Division of the Council of State on 29 March 2023 is interesting.
 The Division ruled on a case in which the Minister for Legal Protection took the position that, according to its own policy rules, it must consider the circumstances under which a criminal offence took place when deciding on a CGC, but only if there is doubt as to whether or not the CGC should be issued.
 Although the Division followed this position in the past, the Division is now changing its position.
 The Division is now considering that the proportionality test of article 4:84 of the General Administrative Code requires that all the circumstances of the case be taken into account to determine whether the policy rules should be deviated from and a CGC should be granted.

 In our opinion this is the appropriate outcome.
 The decision to (not) grant a CGC in the case of convictions should be “tailor-made” and certain circumstances cannot be categorically excluded.
 Although this new jurisprudence is no guarantee that a CGC will be issued in the case of a conviction, it does offer more possibilities for customization fit for the specific situation.

-Do you have any questions about this subject, are you confronted with a related issue and would you like to discuss this with us?
-Please feel free to contact us via firstname.lastname@example.org and email@example.com.
+Do you have any questions about the above or would you like to exchange views?
+Please contact email@example.com or firstname.lastname@example.org.